Phylogenetics-Brown-BIOL1425/bayes_intro/readme.md

 Was 1000 samples (corresponding to 10000 generations) a sufficient burn in?

 Compare the parameter estimates and trees from the two different runs.
 Did the runs converge (ie, are the trees and parameters drawn from the same posterior distribution)?
+The Marginal Probability Distribution for the two trees were similar in spread but had slightly different peaks, the peak of the tree for run 2 being slightly less negative than that of the tree for run 1.
+The trees were not the same either—-the same sister relationships were recovered from both runs, but certain organisms were placed at different positions on the tree, resulting in a different overall topology.
+Examples include the position of *Tarsius syrinchta*, *Daubentonia madagascariensis*, *Samiri sciureus*, and the clade containing *Alouatta palliata* and *Cebus albifrons*.
+The runs did not converge, as the posterior distribution of the two runs were slightly different.

 ## Running on empty